waltonjw/wildfire-camera-pilot/README.md

 ## Introduction

 This GIS project was completed as the capstone project in the [UC Davis GIS Certificate Program](https://cpe.ucdavis.edu/section/geographic-information-systems-gis-specialization-coursera).
-This project models a real-world GIS analysis scenario in which a question or theory is developed, data sources are identified, a processing model is developed, and a conclusion with final map and data artifacts are generated.
+This project models a real-world GIS analysis scenario in which a question or theory is developed, data sources are identified, a processing model is developed, and a conclusion with final map and data artifacts is generated.

 For this project, the question asked was: